 Parking in the lot across the street and children walking is discouraged because this slows the cars following the above procedure.
-However, if this is used, students must wait at the cross walk until direction is given to proceed across the street, and then walk in the protected zone to the double gates and into the north lot.
+However, if this is used, students must wait at the cross walk until direction is given to proceed across the street, and then

+- walk in the protected zone to the double gates and into the north lot.
 The front walkin entrance to the campus is not used for arrival or dismissal.
-Pre-K in room 107 can use the walk in gate for arrival purposes.

-- 2. Drop-off area in the south lot, off Sevilla Avenue: This requires that parents follow the "U" shaped in-and-out pattern.
+Pre-K in room 107 can use the walk in gate for arrival purposes. - 2.
+Drop-off area in the south lot, off Sevilla Avenue: This requires that parents follow the "U" shaped in-and-out pattern.
 Drive in as far forward and as far to the right as possible next to the cones.
 No parking of cars is permitted.
 This lot is reserved for school personnel.
 Parents are asked to remain in the car and drop children at the cones.
 Children enter the school through the doors near the entrance to the library and proceed out to the morning assembly area in the north lot.
 Students and/or parents are not to use the cafeteria doors or the driveway gate adjacent to the cafeteria, nor the gates on Palos Street. - 3.
 Stopping: Parents who have appointments or office business are asked to park in the parking lot across the street from the Parish Center corner of Indian Mound Trail and Sevilla Ave.
 Parking in the teachers' parking lot may result in being locked in. - 4.
-Pre-K Students: (When Covid Restrictions are lifted)Parents who are escorting Pre-K children come in the Pre-K Gate (Sevilla parking lot) and leave the children in the classroom.
+Pre-K Students: Parents who are escorting Pre-K children come in the Pre-K Gate (Sevilla parking lot) and leave the children in the classroom.
 Parents may not park on Palos Street (not permitted by the city), but should use the parking lot behind Comber Hall.
 All students older than Pre-K are expected to walk into school by themselves or with siblings through the doors near the library entrance.
-Parents will be asked to "let them go."
+Parents will be asked to "let them go." - 5.
+All students are expected to be in their proper areas for outdoor and/or indoor Morning Assemblies by the time the second bell rings at 7:45 a.m.
+Gates are closed at this time, and children are late.
+Late students must line up at the front entrance gate to receive a tardy slip. - 6.
+Students who arrive late to school after the Morning Assembly bell, will be marked late.
+Please note the policy on tardiness in this handbook. - 7.
+Students arriving after 8:00 am must then come to the office for tardy/admittance slip.
+Students with them proceed to their classrooms independently.
+Parents are not to accompany late students into the campus even on rainy days.